vtex/typescript/docs/README.md

-# WIP - Front-End Coding Style Guide
+# WIP - Front-End Standards

 Main repository for VTEX's front-end coding style guide.
 Issues should be used to start discussions about standards and patterns.
 PRs are welcome after being rightfully discussed.